Akshaykumar05/learn-python/README.md

 * To write a tuple containing a single value you have to include a comma, even though there is only one value -
   * tup1 = (50, );

+### NumPy
+* NumPy (Numerical Python) is an open source Python library that’s used in almost every field of science and engineering.
+It’s the universal standard for working with numerical data in Python, and it’s at the core of the scientific Python and PyData ecosystems.
+NumPy users include everyone from beginning coders to experienced researchers doing state-of-the-art scientific and industrial research and development.